-The NapiFeryn BioTech technology is based on more up-to-date, safer and more quality-efficient methods than those utilized in soy protein production.
-The process developed by the two Poles does away with harmful hexane currently used by oilseed industry to extract lipids from oilseeds.
-Moreover, the conditions in which protein is isolated from rapeseed ensure it is not denatured, or in other words, remains undamaged, so in food formulations it is exhibiting such functional properties like solubility, ability to bind oils and water etc. Because of that we call products of NFB technology: Natural Functional Bioproteins.
+Our technology is better than methods used in soybean protein production, because it is based on more up-to-date, safer and more quality-efficient methods than those utilized in soy protein production.
+It doesn’t require using a harmful hexane and the conditions in which protein is isolated from rapeseed ensure it is not denatured, or in other words, remains undamaged, so in food formulations it is exhibiting such functional properties like solubility, ability to bind oils and water etc.

-The rapeseed protein production method developed by NapiFeryn BioTech opens a way to feed more people without further acceleration of processes harmful to the environment, such as climate change, deforestation and soil desertification.
+The NapiFeryn Biotech development is significant, because it opens a way to feed more people without further acceleration of processes harmful to the environment, such as climate change, deforestation and soil desertification.
 This approach is in concert with one of the priorities set by the Food and Agriculture Organization (FAO).

 NapiFeryn BioTech deals with developing a method for obtaining the protein, or the know-how part of the process.
 The company itself will not manufacture either protein isolates or foods.
 The scientists will deliver a licensed technology to oil pressing businesses.
 Protein isolates will be used by food manufacturers, for whom this is going to be a good chance to broaden the range of their products.